How to Best Serve Those Who’ve Served Our Country

 And for military homeowners looking to sell?
 There’s a lot to understand.
-Most PCS moves (Permanent Change of Station—we’ll get into some of the terms you should be familiar with if you’re working with military clients) tend to happen during the typical “PCS season”—the end of spring into summer—when you'll already be dealing with heavy competition.
+Most PCS moves (Permanent Change of Station—we’ll get into some of the terms you should be familiar with if you’re working with military clients) tend to happen during the typical “PCS season," the end of spring into summer, which is already a busy real estate season.
 That said, military members can move or separate from the service any time of the year.

-There’s so much more to know about military homeowners than the ins and outs of the VA home loan process—though that is helpful information to have, too!
+There’s so much more to know about military homeowners than only the ins and outs of the VA home loan process, though that is helpful information to have, too!
 A knowledgeable agent can make the difference for a military member or veteran buying or selling a home.
-And you don’t have to live near a military installation to have veterans and servicemembers be a part of your clientele, as veterans can move anywhere after they retire.
+And you don’t have to live near a military installation to have veterans and servicemembers be part of your clientele, as veterans can move anywhere after they retire.

 Let’s cover a few basics.

 The military loves acronyms, and it may seem like military members and families are speaking a foreign language... and in some ways, they are!
 With its specialized terms, the military is not unlike the real estate world.
 We’ve made it easy for you by compiling the following list of military terms that apply military relocation (PCS moves).